PayrocDSpatz/hello-world/README.md

 # hello-world
 repository for practicing github flow
-This is david spatz and I am learning about githum  I hope to one day become an expert Github SME
+This is david spatz and I am learning about github  I hope to one day become an expert Github SME